alphagov/government-service-design-manual/users/ethnographicresearch.md

 ##GDS example

-Ethnographic techniques were used in the recent Digital Landscape research in order to understand how why some people choose not to conduct government transactions online
+Ethnographic techniques were used in the recent Digital Landscape research in order to understand why some people choose not to conduct government transactions online